javidalpe/laravel-idempotency/README.md

 ],
 ```

-Then, to perform an idempotent request, provide an additional `Idempotency-Key: <key>` header to the request.
+To perform an idempotent request, provide an additional `Idempotency-Key: <key>` header to the request.

 ### How it works